Snow much of Wednesday, then wind chills below zero by the weekend

 Most of the snow is expected to fall between 5 a.m. and noon, the weather service said.
 The heaviest accumulation — 2-5 inches — is expected south of Interstate 80.
 From 1 to 3 inches is expected to the north.

-The high Wednesday will be near near 34 with wind gusts as strong as 30 mph, the weather service said.
-There is a 30 percent chance of snow showers old Thursday, mainly after noon, with a high near 31.
+The high Wednesday will be near 34 with wind gusts as strong as 30 mph, the weather service said.
+There is a 30% chance of snow showers on Thursday, mainly after noon, with a high near 31.
 There is also a chance of snow on Friday.

 Bitterly cold wind chills are expected to hit later in the weekend and into early next week, with wind chills in the teens below zero possible.